CharlieEllenbecker/Flashcard-App/README.md

       - Ex. >'npm start' or 'npm run start' and press enter (windows)
       - Ex. >'sudo npm start' or 'sudo npm run start' and press enter (mac)

-  - Once the database, the server, and the client is all running, visit port localhost:3000 in a browser and view the application.
+  - Once the database, the server, and the client are all running, visit port localhost:3000 in a browser and view the application.

 MERN stack: MongoDB/Mongoose, Express.js, React.js, Node.js